srsalazar/hello-container/README.md

 # Docker Engine Playground

-Simple application to test the Docker Go 1.3 application
+Simple application to test the Docker Engine Go 1.3 API

 ### What it do:
 Will output all processes for each container running on a host